Bill Gates wants to cure Alzheimer's. What can he do that's better?

 Star power, for one thing, said George Vradenburg, co-founder of the advocacy group UsAgainstAlzheimer’s.

-“The battle to find a cure for Alzheimer’s today lacks funding, urgency, collaboration, and entrepreneurial approaches,” Vradenburg, whose wife, writer Trish Vradenburg died with Alzheimer’s earlier this year, said in a statement.
+“The battle to find a cure for Alzheimer’s today lacks funding, urgency, collaboration and entrepreneurial approaches,” Vradenburg said in a statement.

 Related: Once-Promising Alzheimer's Drug Doesn't Work

-“The announcement that Bill Gates is joining this fight has the potential to significantly change that paradigm.”
+“The announcement that Bill Gates is joining this fight has the potential to significantly change that paradigm,” Vradenburg said.

 And Gates says he can kickstart new approaches.
 Drug companies have invested heavily in the effects of two Alzheimer’s-related proteins called amyloid and tau.